-Nevertheless, there is certain area the channel is not provided because the natural depth of the area are adequate for vessel safety as well as the channel itself.
-If the vessel approaches via the southern entrance (Pintu Gedung) to the North Port or South Port, it is approximately 9.8 km where by there is no channel provided and vessel depends on the natural depth.
+Nevertheless, there is certain area the channel does not provided because the natural depths of the area are adequate for vessel safety as well as the channel itself.
+If the vessel approaches via the southern entrance (Pintu Gedung) to the North Port or South Port, it is about approximately 9.8 km which is no channel provided but its all depend on the natural depth.
 Besides that, the recommended under keel clearance practice in Port Klang for navigational channels within port waters are:-

-- 1.0 metres for vessel of LOA not exceeding 200 metres and/or draft not exceeding 10 metres. - 1.5 metres for vessel of LOA exceeding 200 metres and/or draft exceeding 10 metres - 1.0 metres for all vessels in Labuhan Gurap and Anchorage Reach channels. - 10% from maximum draft.
+- 1.0 meters for vessel of LOA not exceeding 200 meters and/or draft not exceeding 10 meters. - 1.5 meters for vessel of LOA exceeding 200 meters and/or draft exceeding 10 meters - 1.0 meters for all vessels in Labuhan Gurap and Anchorage Reach channels. - 10% from maximum draft.

-According to O'Brien (2002), the major factors in determining under keel clearance are vessel's squat, wave response allowance, survey and siltation allowance, keel allowance and tide level variation.
-However, most of the port in Malaysia used the above values as it takes into account all the mentioned factors as a safety precaution.
+According to O'Brien 2002, the major factors in determine under keel clearance are vessel's squat, wave response allowance, survey and siltation allowance, heel allowance and tide level variation.
+However, most of the ports in Malaysia are using the above values as it already took into account all the mentioned factors as safety precaution.